simongravelle/lammps-input-files/WaterInCNT/README.md

 ### How to

-Run the GenerateData.m using octave of matlab, or just use the data.lammps already generated.
+Run the GenerateData.m using octave or matlab, or just use the data.lammps already generated.
 Then, run the input.lammps using LAMMPS.

 ### Output